grammyjs/website/site/docs/plugins/conversations.md

 Check out the full list in the Telegram docs [here](https://core.telegram.org/bots/api#update).

 The wait method always yields a new [context](https://grammy.dev/guide/context.html) object representing the received update.
-That means you're always dealing with as many context objects as updates received during the conversation.
+That means you're always dealing with as many context objects as there are updates received during the conversation.

 <CodeGroup>
 <CodeGroupItem title="TypeScript" active>